shiba24/pretrained-model-collections/README.md

 A list of available pre-trained neural network.
 In particular caffe and chainer models.

 For the users who haven't installed caffe, I made up some files where weight and bias are saved as pickle.
 You can re-construct neural networks of your own framework, if you know the model structure.
+See also [Loading Caffe model without Caffe](#loading-caffe-model-without-caffe)

 ## Notice
 1. Please be careful about the LICENCE for each model of your own usage.
 2. This is in progress and we need your help!
 Thank you.

 ## TODOs
  - Adding more models
  - List the LICENCE for each model
  - Scripts for loading caffe model without caffe?